 In phpMyAdmin, Optimize Table should be used if you have deleted a large part of a table or made many changes to a table with variable-length rows, such as VARCHAR, TEXT, BLOB, or VARBINARY columns.
 Deleted rows are maintained in the linked list, and insert operations reuse the old row positions.
 You can use Optimize Table to reclaim unused space and defragment the data file for optimal performance.
-If there are a lot of changes been made to a table, optimizing the table can sometimes significantly improve performance.
+If there are a lot of changes made to a table, optimizing the table can sometimes significantly improve performance.

 Step 1: Launch phpMyAdmin

 To access phpMyAdmin, please refer to the following articles for the complete set of instructions depending on your hosting control panel.